-A: Ahhh, spring cleaning.
+Ahhh, spring cleaning.
 My favorite time of year.
 So what if it’s still snowing outside here in beautiful New Jersey?
 Technically, spring is here (check your calendars, folks, I know it’s hard to believe).
 A girl can dream, right?
-Let’s tackle each of your items separately, shall we?
+So many people will be purging items from their home, but what exactly should you do with all that stuff?
+Let’s tackle each item separately, shall we?
 Then you can load it up in the back of your car, labeled by location and in order of your stops, and you’re ready to go.

 Makeup containers: Thanks to a few makeup companies stepping up their recycling game, makeup containers can now be recycled instead of being thrown out.
-Some makeup companies, such as MAC and Kiehl’s, have recycling programs for their used containers in their retail locations.
-Origins goes a step further, offering a recycling program for any used makeup container, regardless of brand.
+Some makeup companies, such as Kiehl’s, have recycling programs for their used containers in their retail locations.

 Household cleaning products: Old cleaning supplies are a bit tricky, because many cleaning products contain toxic chemicals.
 You should never pour these down the drain or just throw them out.
 The really dangerous stuff, that contains bleach or ammonia, should be tossed at your town’s household hazardous waste facility so it can be disposed of properly.